AFireInside777/The-Tetris/README.md

 This uses the Pygame module: https://pypi.org/project/pygame/

 It also utilizes the Python time and random modules.
+The project can be ran in Python 3.10.7.

 --Functionality for being able to pause the game is still being worked on.
 The game can pause if you press P, however, it does not un-pause.